-Taking care of your Worcester Bosch boiler
+Looking after your Worcester Bosch boiler this winter

 - Check the pressure gauge- this is a small gauge on the front of your boiler that will show the boilers pressure.
 During the installation of the boiler, the pressure gauge would have been set to 1 bar.
 This should be checked frequently to make sure your boiler is operating effectively.
 A boiler that is losing pressure, or gaining pressure, could be a showing signs of an ongoing issue.